What are Peer Support Meetings?

 across from Hopedale Mall

-parking & entrance on east side
+parking & entrance on east side at the traffic light.

 FREE ADMISSION